natgo/wt-wiki-scraper/wikitext-transpiled/ground/SARC%20MkIVa.md

 The slow rotation speed of the turret means that the gun should ideally used in an ambush role on the sides of enemy tanks.
 The relatively high fire rate also allows for consistent fires on enemy targets.

 Be advised that the QF 2-pounder loses accuracy over  500 meters, so it is ill advised to use the gun for this purpose: leave the sniping for the tank destroyers and concentrate on ambushing.

+The MkIVa doesn't have a vertical stabiliser or more than 5 degrees of gun depression, so it cannot utilise hills to ambush or respond quickly to a close quarter surprise encounter as good as some other vehicles like A13.
+This limits the opportunities it can maximise its firepower.
+However, with good situational awareness and map knowledge, this disadvantage can be countered to an extent.

 {| class="wikitable" style="text-align:center" width="100%"
 |-